Why do I feel disconnected from myself?

 Reconnection starts with noticing.

 The simplest first step is acknowledging the disconnection instead of overriding it.
-Name it quietly: I feel disconnected from myself right now.
+Name it to yourself: I feel disconnected from myself right now.
 Allow it to be there.
 Recognize that it deserves attention rather than dismissal.

 Disconnection is often the signal that our inner world hasn't been consulted in a long time.
 When we begin to notice and acknowledge it, we start restoring that relationship.
 We move from self-abandonment toward self-trust not by dramatic change, but by small moments of honesty.